dsferreira54/refresh-connection-es-to-vault/README.md

 2. Adds an annotation to all resources related to External Secrets.

 # To do
-Create a customized ClusterRole, is not recommended to give cluster-admin to a service account like this.
+Create a customized ClusterRole, is not recommended to give cluster-admin to a ServiceAccount like this.